 Welders use a variety of techniques, like arc welding (which uses electrified metal clips with an extremely high charge to join metal parts together) in manufacturing and other related settings.
 These skilled workers are typically employed in manufacturing industries, but they can also be found working in auto body shops, for construction companies or in other industries.

-The U.S. Bureau of Labor Statistics (BLS) reports that although overall employment for these workers will decline by two percent over the 2008-2018 decade, the number of available jobs and ability of a welder to secure a job may be better for those who have up-to-date skills (www.bls.gov).
-In May 2010, 314,260 welders were employed nationwide.
-The median hourly wage for these individuals was $17.96 per hour, or $37,370 annually, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for welders, cutters, solderers and brazers should grow by 15% over the 2010-2020 decade.
+The number of available jobs and ability of a welder to secure a job may be best for those who are willing to relocate (www.bls.gov).
+In May 2012, according to the BLS, 329,710 workers were employed in these occupations nationwide.
+The median hourly wage for these individuals was $17.45 per hour, or $36,300 annually, according to the BLS.

 Welding Machine Operators